nasa-ddalle/pykes02-bullet/README.rst

         }

-Running the command ``pyfun --aero`` will fill in the other two cases.
+Running the command ``pykes --aero`` will fill in the other two cases.

     .. code-block:: console

-        $ pyfun -I 3: --aero
+        $ pykes -I 3: --aero
         bullet/m0.80a30.0b0.0
           Adding new databook entry at iteration 200. bullet/m0.95a0.0b0.0